skip to main content

 Important note:

-d) The authors are advised to strictly follow the author guidelines of the journal and also the guidelines provided in the checklist by the guest editors.
+d) The authors are advised to strictly follow the author guidelines of the journal and the guidelines provided in the checklist by the guest editors.

-e) Please provide the following details:
+e) Please provide the following details

 Manuscript title: